 On the Saturday closest to Earth Day in April, Gateway celebrates our environment with displays, workshops, hands-on activities for people of all ages, and other environment-related activities.
 The event, started on Gateway's Kenosha Campus in 2008, was extended to the Elkhorn Campus in 2012.
 Hundreds of community members visit the Gateway campuses to learn and show their support for our environment.
-The 2018 Celebrate Earth Day event will be held on April 21 on the Kenosha and Elkhorn Campuses.
-A gracious thank you to our event sponsor, Snap-on Incorporated for their support.
-And, additionally in Elkhorn, the Elkhorn Chamber of Commerce.
+The 2019 Celebrate Earth Day event will be held on April 13 on the Kenosha and Elkhorn Campuses.

 To host an environmentally oriented exhibit or sell your "green products", please register for the Campus event of your choice.